-It’s relatively easy to build a data visualization that’s beautiful, but much harder to create a data story that’s useful and ensures an organization meet its goals.
-See how the work I’ve directed made sure that wide-ranging organizations, from foundations to government agencies to startups, could activate their agenda through data.
+It’s relatively easy to build a data visualization that’s beautiful, but much harder to create a data story that’s useful and ensures an organization meets its goals.
+See how the work of Hillcrest Advisory’s founder and president, Andy Krackov, has enabled wide-ranging organizations, from foundations to government agencies to startups, activate their agenda through data.

 - Put issues of importance on the public agenda

 - Educate key constituents who may need guidance to see your vantage point.